 Erythrodermic Psoriasis

+Erythrodermic psoriasis is a rare and severe type of psoriasis.
 It affects about 2 percent of people living with psoriasis.
+[1] Erythrodermic psoriasis may be more common in Asians.
+[2]

 Erythrodermic psoriasis often affects nearly the entire body and can be life-threatening.

-Erythrodermic [eh-REETH-ro-der-mik] psoriasis disrupts your body's normal temperature and fluid balance.
+Erythrodermic psoriasis disrupts your body's normal temperature and fluid balance.
 This may lead to shivering episodes and edema (swelling from fluid retention) in parts of the body, such as in the feet or ankles.
 You may also have a higher risk of infection, pneumonia, and heart failure.

 See a health care provider immediately if you are experiencing the following symptoms: